vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

 ''''''''''''''''''

 As said, the device has 1 cset with 4+1 channels.
-Channels from 0 to 3 represent che physical channels 1 to 4.
+Channels from 0 to 3 represent the physical channels 1 to 4.
 The 5th channel *chani* represent a virtual channel created automatically by the ZIO framework; this channel represent the interleave acquisition on the cset.